- Dyer’s woad leaf

 - To prevent and treat cancer

-Lab studies show that an active compound in isatis stops cell duplication, but there is no evidence from clinical trials that it can prevent or treat cancer.
+Lab studies suggest an active compound in isatis stops cell duplication, but there is no evidence from clinical trials that it can prevent or treat cancer.
 In China, isatis is used in combination with other botanicals to treat chronic myelogenous leukemia.

-Isatis extracts have anti-inflammatory activity in the laboratory setting.
-A pulverized version of the extract is used in China to treat ulcerative colitis.
+Isatis extracts have anti-inflammatory activity in the lab setting.
+A pulverized version of the extract is used in China to treat ulcerative colitis, but additional studies are needed to determine safety and effectiveness.

 - To treat hepatitis